Hydragas Energy – Our Mission

 Hydragas will follow this demo plant with a Series-B fund-raise.
 This will be for a first 50 MW commercial plant.
 With secured rights, we plan to build further projects sized for 50 -100 MW.
 We plan to have these going into production every 18 to 24 months, subject to demand.
 The projects have the potential to produce a total of 600 MW in Rwanda and DRC.
 However, actual power output will depend on how the output is split between power generation and pipeline gas supply.

 The selection of power plant equipment governs output.
 In fact gas-fired plant allows choice between gas engines (44-46% efficient) and the higher-cost CCGT (60-62% efficiency).
 So total output and capital cost will vary, depending on power plant selections.
 However, we expect any configuration to yield high economic returns, with high confidence.

 Financial: Modelling the Opportunity

 The financial models of the demo and commercial projects demonstrate strong net revenues.
-They also show rapid build-up of positive cash-flow from the project series.
+Until we know the value and saleability of carbon, carbon sales are not factored into the model at values that may be achievable.
+Despite that, models also show rapid build-up of positive cash-flow from the project series.
 With a demo and three commercial projects in operation, net revenues approach $200 M annually within ten years.
-So with high available free cash flow, further capital projects can be funded with cash-in-hand and debt.
+So with high available free cash flow, further capital projects can be funded with cash-reserves and debt.